Cranemere Founder, Chairman and CEO

 Vincent Mai founded Cranemere in 2014 with the goal of creating a private holding company that allows for long-term value creation.
 Since then, Vincent has assembled a seasoned team of professionals who partner with several companies.
 Cranemere’s unique structure permits it to take a long-term view funding capital investment and acquisitions to accelerate growth and build lasting value for all stakeholders.

 Prior to Cranemere, Vincent was CEO and/or Chairman of AEA Investors, a private equity firm founded to make investments on behalf of S.G.
 Warburg & Co., as well as the Rockefeller, Mellon, and Harriman families.
 During Vincent’s 20+ year tenure, AEA was ranked in the top 10 of 5,600 firms worldwide for the most consistent high performance by research firm Preqin¹.
 At AEA Vincent served on numerous boards in a period where more than 80% of the value creation was driven by revenue growth and margin improvement.
 Vincent also served as Chairman of the AEA Mezzanine and Small Business funds.

-Vincent was the former chairman of the board of Sesame Workshop, producers of Sesame Street.
+Vincent is the Chairman of the Board of the Juilliard School.
+Prior to his position at Julliard, he served as Chairman of the Board of Sesame Workshop, producers of Sesame Street.
 He also served on several boards including the Council on Foreign Relations, The Carnegie Corporation of New York and the International Center for Transitional Justice.
-He currently serves on the board of the Juilliard School, among others.

 Seeing the talented Cranemere team develop into a close knit and effective group over the last seven years has been one of the most rewarding experiences of my career.
 We are all on the same page in terms of values and mission.
 We benefit from the fact that Cranemere’s strategy is focused exclusively on growing our businesses for the long-term working in close partnership with the management teams of our Operating Companies.